LucasCur/LucasCur/README.md

 # CURRENTLY ✨

-- Studying for my A-Level qualifications.
+- Studying for my A-Level qualifications
-- Working on MarkdownCanvas, an open-source Markdown editor and live previewer.
+- Working on MarkdownCanvas, an open-source Markdown editor and live previewer
-- Working with Skaarhoj.
+- Working with SKAARHOJ